wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.3 - Automated Testing/Demo 2.3.md

 0. Make sure the _DEV_ environment and select the **Create Load Test Configuration** task:

-    > Since load tests are usually a long process that are executed on a provisioned environment, it makes sense to incoporate them in the release management phase of the
+    > Since load tests are usually a long process that are executed on a provisioned environment, it makes sense to incorporate them in the release management phase of the
     > DevOps cycle.
-We can imagine a scenario where load tests are executed on the latest proviosioned _DEV_ environment to make sure performance is adequate before
+We can imagine a scenario where load tests are executed on the latest provisioned _DEV_ environment to make sure performance is adequate before
     > approving the release for the _PROD_ environment.
 Here, a **PowerShell** task creates a **JMeter load test file (\*.jmx)** for a specific cloud app environment (ex: _pumrp-test-1234-dev.westus_).
 It's easily
     > configurable for the _PROD_ environment if need be: